 The Exodus of the Hebrews, Moses and the Pharaohs

 Religious differences between Egyptians of the Osirian cult and Asiatics who worshipped Baal and Ashtaroth were not issues of conflict, since they shared common deities.
-The long dominion of Osiris in alliance with Baal and Ashtaroth before the latter part of the cycle of Cpenta Armij is relected in the co-existence of these deities in these two religions and cultures.
+The long dominion of Osiris in alliance with Baal and Ashtaroth for hundreds of years before the latter part of the cycle of Cpenta Armij (which ended in 1550 b.c.e.) is reflected in the earthly co-existence of these deities in both the Egyptian and Asiatic religion and culture.

-In the various extracts following, it can be seen that the relationship of any subsidiary rulers to the Egyptians during the last hundred years before the New Kingdom was not one of domination, but rather the other way around.
-Religious differences had often been accommodated under alliances of deities and had long been practiced between Egyptians and Asiatics.
-Even when Ahmose I made a major change in the Egyptian religion by replacing the cult of Osiris with Amun/Re as supreme deity, since both the Egyptians of Osiris cult and the Asiatics who were not Faithists, also worshiped Re, there was not significant conflict of religion:
+The various references below which highlight the co-existent harmony of Asiatic and Egyptian religion, show that the relationship of any subsidiary rulers to the Egyptians (and particularly to the Pharaoh) during the last hundred years before the New Kingdom was not one of domination, but rather the reverse.
+Religious differences had often been accommodated under alliances of deities and had long been practiced between Egyptians and Asiatics (except for worshippers of the Great Spirit who did not worship deities in their various forms).
+Even when Ahmose I made a major change in the Egyptian religion by replacing the cult of Osiris with Amun-Re as supreme deity there was no significant conflict of religion since both the Egyptians of the Osiris cult and the majority of Asiatics (who were not Faithists in the Great Spirit, EOIh), also worshiped Re:

-They respected the native religions, maintained ancient Egyptian as the
+prosperity for Egypt.
+They respected the native religions, maintained ancient

-military techniques and introduced the use of the horse and chariot,
+Egyptians new military techniques and introduced the use of the horse and

 The Hyksos were unable to quell the feelings of Egyptian nationalism.
 They held the southern lands in check with an alliance with the Nubian kingdom of Cush.
 Despite this, the southern Egyptian city of Thebes finally began a war of independence that culminated with the expulsion of the Hyksos by Ahmose I in 1567 BC.

-The various sources above confirm that there was no significant overt discord in the relationship between the so called Hyksos and the southern Egyptians.
-The archaeological evidence of Pharaoh's seals found in the Delta regions confirm the authority of the Egyptian Pharaoh in these parts.
-The seal of the Pharaoh being required to authorize and approve matters of state, accords with Oahspe in that regard and further proves the subsidiary position of local governors to the Pharaoh:
+The various sources above confirm that there was no significant overt discord in the relationship between the so called Hyksos of Lower Egypt and southern Egyptians.
+The archaeological evidence of official seals belonging to southern rulers found in the Delta regions confirms the shared authority among the various nomarchs in these parts.
+The offical seals of the Pharaoh being required to authorize and approve matters of state, accords with Oahspe in that regard and further proves the subsidiary position of local governors to the Pharaoh:

-This relationship of subordinate rulers to the Pharaoh is further described in Oahspe:
+The relationship of subordinate rulers to the Pharaoh at the time of Moses, the late Middle Kingdom, is further described in Oahspe:

-It can be understood from the above that Egyptian law accepted those who accepted Osiris as supreme God, allowing them to have ruling positions subordinate to the Pharaoh.
-This helps to explain the absorption of such Asiatics as accepted Egyptian Religion into the ruling classes of Egypt.
-Egypt had long been a nexus between Nubia in the south and Asia in the North East, the criteria of what was Egyptian had more to do with culture and religion than a particular ethnic group, since Egypt's existence sprung from, and continued to develop, via a mixture of people and cultures.
+It can be understood from the Oahspe reference above that Egyptian law acknowledged those who accepted Osiris as supreme God, even allowing such persons to have ruling positions subordinate to the Pharaoh.
+This helps to explain the absorption into the ruling classes of Egypt, such Asiatics as accepted Egyptian Religion.
+Egypt had long been a nexus between Nubia in the south and Asia in the North East, the criteria of what was Egyptian had more to do with culture and religion than a particular ethnic group, since Egypt's existence sprung from, and continued to develop, via a mixture of peoples and cultures.

 Foreign subsidiary rulers to Egypt are further referred to in Oahspe in relation to Moses who was the Pharaoh's ambassador for 12 years, prior to 1550 b.c.e.
 Contrary to being subservient to foreign rule, Egyptian hegemony was dominant even though there was the constant fear of subordinate regions attempting to overthrow the Egyptian yoke.

-Religion, as does Art, reflects the culture and society.
-It is evident in the shared deities of the Asiatics and Egyptians who worshipped these deities, that there was an accepted co existence between them.
+Religion, along with Art, reflects the culture and society.
+It is evident in the shared deities of the Asiatics and Egyptians who worshipped these deities, that there was an accepted co-existence between them.